gpoell/qmul-rbh-gui/README.md

     <img src='docs/gui_component_layout.png'>
 </pictuer>

 Building further on this nested box concept is the hierarchy of how components are grouped.
 The largest grouping of components are considered containers.
-The Desktop is the largest container consisting of smaller containers (e.g. Console.py and ControlPanel.py) which consist of Components that consist of Widgets.
-This hierarchy is intended to help organize and modularize the code and improve maintainability.
+The Desktop is the largest container consisting of two smaller containers (Dashboard.py and ControlPanel.py) which consist of components that consist of widgets.
+This hierarchy is intended to help organize, encapsulate, and improve the maintainability of the code.

 Lastly, the creation of every container and component follows the same standard process: